tjvantoll/docs/getting-started/chapter-1.md

 tns platform add android
 ```

+With that out of the way, it’s time to start building your app.

 <div class="exercise-end"></div>

 >**IMPORTANT:** You can add platforms only for SDKs that you already have installed on your development machine.
 If you get errors running `tns platform add`, refer back to the section on [setting up your development environment](#install-nativescript-and-configure-your-environment).